streamsdb/site/docs/getting-started-dotnet.md

 ## Reading from a stream

-Use the `ReadStreamForward()` to read from a stream in the forward direction.
+Use the `ReadStreamForward()` method to read from a stream in the forward direction.
 In the following example we read the `example` stream from the position we got back from the `AppendStream()` method from the previous example and limit the result to a maximum of 10 messages.

 ``` csharp